 The above limitations having been noted, the WACC remains a powerful and now standard tool in discounted cash flow calculation of damages, bringing a high level of objectivity to accounting for the time value of money and for the uncertainties of business outcomes.

-Charles Jonscher is president of CET Advisors Ltd.
+Charles Jonscher is president of the CET Group of Companies.

 If a DCF model shows damage to a business in all future years, and no time discount is applied, the loss calculation will consist of an infinite sum of (undiscounted) future losses; mathematically this is likely to yield an infinite compensation figure.

 The risk-free interest rate is discussed later in this chapter.